ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 > My name is mrekk, and I’m currently known as the #1 osu! player to many people today, as I have been dominating the playerbase for 3 years now.
 >
-> I am also known to be a prestigious tournament player, as I have won many of osu!'s biggest tournaments such as: The Roundtable II hosted by "[BTMC](https://osu.ppy.sh/users/3171691)", Corsace Closed 2023, and many more.
+> I am also known to be a prestigious tournament player, as I have won many of osu!'s biggest tournaments such as: The Roundtable II hosted by "::BTMC::{ user-id=3171691 }", Corsace Closed 2023, and many more.

 *How did you get introduced to osu!, and what was your first impression of it?*